Facts About Canine Cough

 - Oral, intranasal, or injectable forms of the Bordetella vaccination are accepted

-- Intranasal and injectable Bordetella vaccines require vaccination annually
+- Injectable Bordetella vaccines require vaccination annually

 - In addition to the required Bordetella vaccination, we encourage that Campers receive the Canine Influenza vaccine and ask you to discuss this option with your veterinarian